Identicum/launcher/README.md

 ## Run

-### WAR
+### JAR
-To execute in a web container like Tomcat, simply copy the file to the webapps folder or deploy to your application server following standard procedures.
+It runs as a JAR application

+    java -jar launcher.jar

+To override some properties add them to the command line:

+    java -jar launcher.jar --server.port=8081

 ### Spring Boot
 To build and run the code, in the folder where you cloned the repository, run: